Alfred C. Finn: Private practice

 Finn's first commission was as project manager for the Rice Hotel, under contract with the firm of Mauran, Russell & Crowell.
 The owner of the new hotel, Jesse H. Jones, soon after established a collaboration with Finn which would change the face of Downtown Houston.
-Finn designed two buildings for Jones across the way from the Rice Hotel: the Foster Building, aka the Houston Chronicle Building, in 1914, and the Rusk Building in 1916.
+Finn designed two buildings for Jones across the way from the Rice Hotel: the Foster Building, a.k.a. the Houston Chronicle Building, in 1914, and the Rusk Building in 1916.
 The corner of Texas and Travis was dominated by buildings built by Finn and Jones.
 In 1926, Finn designed a new seventeen-story wing for the Rice Hotel on behalf of Jones.
 Finn did architectural work for other commercial clients in the 1920s.
 He completed State National Bank Building (NHRP-listed) at 412 Main Street in 1923.
 Jones contracted with Finn to build the Lamar Hotel, where Jones established his new residence.
 The Jones apartment consumed the whole top floor, though he hired John F. Staub for the interior design.
 Jones also promised a venue for the 1928 Democratic National Convention without consulting the city of Houston, pledging $200,000 of his own capital.
 He engaged Finn and Kenneth Franzheim to design and erect the Sam Houston Hall in just four months.
 The Sam Houston Hall, ostensibly built to be a temporary structure, was larger than Madison Square Garden, and equipped with heavy-duty fans and apertures between the roof and the walls to facilitate air flow.
 Jones contracted with Finn on another project in downtown Houston, this time with in collaboration with Franzheim and J.E.R.
 Carpenter, to finish the 37-story, art deco Gulf Building in 1929 at that time the tallest building in Texas.

 Finn designed theaters in Brenham, Dallas, Fort Worth and Houston.
 Only one of these is still extant (as of October 12, 2017): the Simon Theatre in Brenham, designed in 1925.
 Finn and Jones collaborated in the fruition of two theaters in Downtown Houston, the Metropolitan in 1926 and the Loew's State in 1927.